balthazar-space/web-shell-api/WebFS API.md

     }

 #### Response
-Returns the same information as `fs-path`, and adds:
+Returns the same information as `fs-info`, and adds:

     {
       "content": ArrayBuffer(<binary data>),
     }